doppl3r/smartrecruiters-import/readme.md

 - webhooks_read
 - webhooks_write

 Please copy the **Client ID** and **Client Secret** into a safe place after creating the new credentials.
-You will need to paste these into the IDX Smartrecruiters WordPress settings page (www.example.com/wp-admin/admin.php?page=idx-smartrecruiters-settings)
+You will need to paste these into the Smartrecruiters WordPress settings page (www.example.com/wp-admin/admin.php?page=smartrecruiters-settings)